ut-code/first-web-game-maker/README.md

 ## Release Notes

+### 0.0.2

+Update the description of sugoroku, which is a Japanese board game.

 ### 0.0.1

 Initial release of First Web Game Maker.
 This extension provides the template of the sugoroku, which is a Japanese board game.